aatxe/irc/README.md

 Like the rest of the IRC crate, configuration is built with flexibility in mind.
 You can easily create `Config` objects programmatically and choose your own methods for handling any saving or loading of configuration required.
 However, for convenience, we've also included the option of loading files with `serde` to write configurations.
-By default, we support JSON and TOML.
-As of 0.12.4, TOML is the preferred configuration format.
-We have bundled a conversion tool as `convertconf` in the examples.
-In a future version, we will likely disable JSON by default.
-Additionally, you can enable the optional `yaml` feature to get support for YAML as well.
-All the configuration fields are optional, and thus any of them can be omitted (though, omitting a nickname or server will cause the program to fail for obvious reasons).
+The default configuration format is TOML, though there is optional support for JSON and YAML via the optional `json` and `yaml` features.
+All the configuration fields are optional, and can thus be omitted, but a working configuration requires at least a `server` and `nickname`.

 Here's an example of a complete configuration in TOML: